syncfusion-content/javascript-docs/js/Barcode/Getting-Started.md

 </script>
 {% endhighlight %}

-The above code gives the output displayed in following screenshot.
 {% include image.html url="/js/Barcode/Getting-Started_images/Getting-Started_img2.png" Caption=""%}

-###Add a Code39 Barcode to JavaScript application
+## Adding a Code39 Barcode to JavaScript application

 Create an HTML file using the following code example for creating a Code39 barcode.